Logo

 sc, command in cmd

-The WDK contains a set of testing modules called Device Fundamentals Tests as well as other particular utilities that allow you to manage devices and drivers, monitor resource usage, and has utilities for verification, and so on.
+This is a wide set of tools for driver testing that you can use as independent utilities or as part of MS Visual Studio.
+The WDK contains a set of testing modules and utilities that allow you to manage devices and drivers, monitor resource usage, implement verification, and so on.

 A Device Fundamentals Test set consists of the following tests: